-As a part of these arrangements, Australian Unity Health Limited is also paid an additional fee by AUFM, in its personal capacity (and not out of the Fund property).
-The fee is currently 3% per annum payable for the periods in which Australian Unity Health Limited's interests are held in the Cash Account only.
-The fee reflects the fact that Australian Unity Health Limited, as a member, must make funds available but does not receive the same exposure to the risk or returns of the Syndicate- Funds as other members due to the continuous compulsory redemptions of their interests from Syndicate-Funds into the Cash Account by AUFM.
+As a part of these arrangements, certain Internal Investors are paid an additional fee by AUFM, in its personal capacity (and not out of the Fund property).
+The fee is currently 3% per annum payable for the periods in which those Internal Investors' interests are held in the Cash Account only.
+The fee reflects the fact that those Internal Investors, as members, must make funds available but do not receive the same exposure to the risk or returns of the Syndicate-Funds as other members due to the continuous compulsory redemptions of their interests from Syndicate-Funds into the Cash Account by AUFM.